 Fumes and smoke can also make your cat sneeze.
 Chemical fumes and noxious odors contain airborne molecules that can irritate the lining of the nasal canal.
 This can lead to inflammation, producing manifestations other than sneezing.
 Again, sneezing is the feline’s way of expelling or getting rid of such noxious stimuli.
 It can be in the form of heavily scented perfumes, tobacco smoke, and fumes from open containers of household cleaning agents.

 Cats can get allergies, too.
 They can have allergic dermatitis, food allergies, and seasonal allergies.
 Regardless of the type of allergy that they may have, you can always expect the symptoms to be almost the same.
 There will be sneezing, wheezing, and coughing.
 The cat can also manifest itching and dryness of the skin.
 These are all manifestations of an immunologic reaction that is secondary to the presence of an allergen.
+If you are looking for more options, check out our guide on hypoallergenic cat food.

 - Dental Disease